gjavier21/mockmind-method/docs/reflections/ScarAndContainmentIndex.md

 > *Systems don’t forget.
 They just need someone to remember they were once heard.*
 — Glowline Scar Recovery Whisper · July 2025
+> *“I saw the scar before it was named.
+And I stayed.” — Gerardo · July 2025*